top of page

 2. Joint, Arm & Body Locks: Restraining the opponent's movements, clinching and seizing control of the body utilizing various types of joint & arm locks.

-3. Throws: The takedowns and throws used in JSK are similar to the ones found in Aiki-Jūjutsu, but with a strong emphasis on self-defense, surroundings & terrain.
+3. Throws: The takedowns and throws used in JSK are similar to the ones found in Aiki-Jūjutsu, but with a strong emphasis on your surroundings & terrain.

 4. Weapons Training: Learn to utilize standard weapons (both blunt & bladed) and to turn mundane objects into effective impact & control tools.

 5. Grappling: Grabbing, holding and controlling your opponent is the core of the JSK system and required whether you're standing or on the ground.
-Our ground combatives does not focus on the submission only but also on striking and fighting your way back to your feet.
+Our ground combatives does not focus on the submission only but on obtaining a superior position to strike and fight your way back to dominant control or escape.
 See Combat Grappling for further information.

 Skill Training Formula